roxmer/bibbox-documentation/docs/installation.md

 `vagrant up`

-BIBBOX will now automatically download all dependencies, set up an ***UBUNTU Trusty*** virtual machine, copy and symlink its contents and boot up the system.
+BIBBOX will automatically download all dependencies, set up an ***UBUNTU Trusty*** virtual machine, copy and symlink its contents and boot up the system.
 Please note, that this can take quite a while depending on internet connection speed and processing power of the host machine.

 Just leave your CLI open and do some other work while the installation is running.
-You will recognize it has finished, when you see a message saying "Applied catalog in xyz seconds" and you can write commands again in the terminal.
+You will recognize it has finished, when you see a message saying "Applied catalog in xyz seconds" and you can write commands in the terminal again.

 ![alt text](images/installation/installation-finished.png "Finished installation")